robotics-upo/siar_navigation/README.md

 ```
 to have SIAR with six cameras and one velodyne.

-*IMPORTANT*: the launch in siar_simulator start in pause to avoid conflict in the spawn of the models Gazebo.
-This will generate a ROS_ERROR from `siar_costmap`, because is waiting to recieve the map.
-To finish with ROS_ERROR just push play in the simulation.
+*IMPORTANT*: this launchers will start the simulator in pause mode to avoid conflict when spawing the different models.
+The `siar_costmap` module will generate some errors that will no longer thrown just by pushing play in the Gazebo simulator.

-3. Execute:
+4. Execute:
 ```
 roslaunch siar_planner planner_action_server_simulation.launch
 ```
-To use differents planners change the parameter `planner_type` from to one of the following options: 'rrt', 'trrt', 'birrt', 'tbirrt'.
+To use differents planners just change the parameter `planner_type` from to one of the following options: 'rrt', 'trrt', 'birrt', 'tbirrt'.

 Congratulations !!! now you are ready to navigate with SIAR in sewer environment.